Sand Ridge, Calumet City, IL • July 2025

 Marian R. Byrnes Park, IL • May 2025

-Now that it’s Marian R. Byrnes Natural Area, it’s a beautiful slag prairie and wetland, with a luxurious woodland path.
+Now that it’s Marian R. Byrnes Natural Area, the beautiful slag barrens – prairie and wetland – are showcased with a boardwalk, alongside a luxurious woodland path through cottonwoods and young oaks, and an overlook at the far north side.

 Alisma inflorescences from last year, and new vegetative growth